- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 Money and valuables

 Before you go, organise a variety of ways of accessing your money overseas, such as credit cards, travellers' cheques and US dollars cash.
-Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out the most appropriate currency to carry and whether your ATM card will work overseas.
+Consult with your bank to find out whether your ATM card will work overseas.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.